phalcon/cphalcon/README.md

 ### Windows

-For use Phalcon on windows you only should to download a DLL library (http://phalconphp.com/download).
-Edit your php.ini file and then add:
+For use Phalcon on Windows, you only should to [download a DLL library](http://phalconphp.com/en/download/windows), place it in your `/php/ext` folder and then implement in your `php.ini` at last line (or whatever line you wish):

 ```bash
 extension=php_phalcon.dll
 ```

-Finally restart your webserver.
+Finally, just restart your webserver and voilà!

+**Hint:** To ensure that your Phalcon's installation was successful, debug with `<?php phpinfo(); ?>` and search for your the Phalcon's extension.

 ### Linux/Unix/Mac